 Pell Grants have a maximum availability of up to 12 semesters of college.
 This helps if you’re a double major or just taking a bit longer to graduate.
 In other words, you don’t have to complete college in four years.

-For further reading, checkout 5 tips for Securing University Grants and What You Need to Know About State Grants and Scholarships
+For further reading, check out What You Need to Know About State Grants and Scholarships